surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.8.0-dev.6 =
+= 15.8.0-b.1 =

-(2023/04/12) Added automatic display and timeout for notices.
+(2023/04/12) Added automatic display of notices.
 Fixed the possible incorrect addition of term hierarchy in the breadcrumb title.

 = 15.7.0 =